allenalmario/RESTAssuredLearning/README.md

 - Integrating the Multiple API's with common Json response values
 - Building End to End Automation using GET, POST, and PUT Http Methods
 - Importance of TestNG Assertions in validating the responses

+### Section 6
+- Understanding Structure of Complex Nested Json and its array notations
+- Retrieving the Json Array Size and its elements using JsonPath
+- Iterating over every element of Json Array and accessing elements in it
+- Retrieving Json nodes on Condition logic using JsonPath
+- Real Time example to solve business logic through Json response